LF-digitala-kanaler/LFDS/content/components/web/button-and-links/shortcut.md

       **Text (exempel):** Kundkännedom - Vänligen vara på frågorna för att kunna fortsätta använda appen. (ta exempel från Mina sidor)
     name: Copy
   - content: >-
-      ## How to use

-      #### Alerting
+      ## Alerting

       With the modifier `.shortcut-important` the shortcut is decorated with a background color to make it stand out.
 These are also called "glasspinnar" by LF terminology.
-The variations come in the same styles as [Alerts](/components/web/system-display/alert) and are used by appending the class, for example,`.shortcut-info-ice`.
+The variations come in the same styles as [Alerts](/components/web/system-display/alert) and are used by appending the class, for example, `.shortcut-info-ice`.

       ```